Turkish police fire tear gas at Istanbul protesters

 Architects in the TMMOB had brought a lawsuit against plans to redevelop Istanbul's Gezi Park, the issue which prompted the first protests against Erdogan.

-A court has since cancelled the redevelopment project but the authorities can appeal against the ruling.
+A court has since canceled the redevelopment project but the authorities can appeal against the ruling.

 (Reporting by Umit Bektas; Writing by Humeyra Pamuk; Editing by Andrew Roche)